A warm welcome from Rowen Gower, Development Manager

 People who have enjoyed learning at SCS, and their families, often comment on the beauty of the site and its historical buildings.
 Day by day our school community resides within the actual view of Salisbury Cathedral immortalised by John Constable in 1823.
 However, just as there are two sides to every story, the privilege of our location brings a unique set of challenges for planning and development.
 Our plans balance the restraints of our location against the needs of a modern preparatory school.

 There are many ways to donate, see How to Give, and we are registered for Gift Aid.
-We also encourage you to consider joining the newly established 1091 Club which recognises the support of individuals who have chosen to support SCS by leaving a bequest in their will, see Legacies.
+We also encourage you to consider supporting SCS by leaving a bequest in your will.